 What’s in the Surprise Cryptocurrency Bill

 A Bill regulating digital assets was introduced in the House last Thursday (July 29).
-It would become a comprehensive law that provides for rules and oversight on everything from stablecoins, to regulators of decentralized finance (DeFi), validity of exchanges, and other related topics.
+It would become a comprehensive law that provides for rules and oversight on everything from stablecoins, to regulators of decentralized finance (DeFi), the validity of exchanges, and other related topics.

 The bill also hands power to the Treasury Secretary to veto the creation of stablecoins, it directs regulators to define rules to govern decentralized finance (DeFi) and for agencies to determine whether they should create a charter for crypto exchanges.

-The industry and those that make digital asset transactions would be best served if they knew what the rules are (or will be) and that they won’t dramatically change.
+The industry and those that make digital asset transactions would be best served if they know what the rules are (or will be) and that they won’t dramatically change.
 This bill, if it moves forward, would allow for clarity in ways that make it easier to know what the playing field looks like.
 The bill covers many areas of the industry, was put together by people who understand both the tech side and the market implications and is specifically about digital assets.

 Last week other legislative actions were also taken that involved cryptocurrencies, but they were mixed in with other bills and debates.
 For example, the infrastructure bill last week included language concerning cryptos.
-It’s too soon to know whether the bill has support among Rep. Beyer’s colleagues.
-Beyer is the chairman of Congress’ Joint Economic Committee and a member of the tax policy-making House Ways and Means Committee.
+It’s too soon to know whether the new bill has support among Rep. Beyer’s colleagues.
+Beyer is the chairman of Congress's Joint Economic Committee and a member of the tax policy-making House Ways and Means Committee.

 Central Bank Digital Currency Authorization

 Last week in the Senate, a bipartisan infrastructure bill included a provision that seeks to raise $28 billion in part by enforcing a broader set of information reporting requirements for crypto users than the U.S. currently has.
-This provision would require cryptocurrency brokers and investors to disclosure their transactions to the Internal Revenue Service.
+This provision would require cryptocurrency brokers and investors to disclose their transactions to the Internal Revenue Service.